flowtoolz/flowtoolz.github.io/service/service.md

 With each iteration, we deliver a viable product by implementing the feature that offers the greatest return of investment.

-## Team
+### Professional Network
-Flowtoolz is a network of passionate software artists who love turning exciting ideas into reality.
-We collaborate with selected experts from all kinds of professional backgrounds like computer science, fine arts, industrial design, business administration and online marketing.
+We collaborate with selected experts from all kinds of professional backgrounds like computer science, fine arts, business administration and marketing.

-Our guys and girls are partners rather than employees.
-They  are proactive, self-reliant, creative, independent and passionate.
-The benefits for you:
+Rather than being detached employees, we are invested partners, proactive, self-reliant, independent and creative.

-* You don't just get high quality but also innovation, style and a unique perspective.

-* You get a wide range of services from people who understand the context of your project.

-* You get exactly the expertise that applies to your unique project.
-From real specialists.

 <!-- old manifesto
 <h2><i class="fi-heart"></i> Values</h2>